-If a pilot acts with hubris and decides to ignore warnings, fly to close to mountain ranges, or take off in bad weather, not only are they endangering their passengers, but themselves.
+If a pilot acts with hubris and decides to ignore warnings, fly too close to mountain ranges, or take off in bad weather, not only are they endangering their passengers, but themselves.

 The fact that their lives are on the line, as well as hundreds of other people, means they don’t take unnecessary risks.
-It’s the reason plane crashes are big news because they’re rare.
+The reason plane crashes are big news is that they’re rare.

 If someone has skin in the game, they’re more likely to weigh up the risks before they act.
 When skin in the game isn’t present, those risks don’t seem as scary.